seek-oss/skuba/.changeset/nasty-bees-smash.md

 ---
-'skuba': patch
+'skuba': minor
 ---

-lint: Use `prettier-plugin-packagejson` instead of `sort-package-json`.
+lint: Add `prettier-plugin-packagejson`

+This Prettier plugin sorts and formats your `package.json` file.